Rated: E · Fiction · Action/Adventure · #2246680

 Beta turned around and walked toward the communications station.
 “Xuriya, contact the Chief Engineer and the Assistant Chief Medical Officer.
 Tell them to report to the bridge.
 Upon arrival direct both to the ready room, along with you and Lieutenant Warwick.
 The navigator and helmsman will have the conn during the briefing.”

-“Making that decision unilaterally is a huge gamble, Captain,” Governor Duelow grumbled, walking toward Gareth’s desk..
+“Making that decision unilaterally is a huge gamble, Captain,” Governor Duelow grumbled while walking toward Gareth’s desk..

-Gareth reached for and keyed the his comm panel.
-“Yeoman, report to the Colony Security Office.”
+Gareth reached for and keyed the his companel.
+“Yeoman, report to the colony security office.”

 Gareth stood.
 “We’ll prepare and forward a priority one subspace message for the purpose of briefing Galactic Fleet Command,” the colony Security Chief disclosed.
 “You’re welcome to review the message before it’s transmitted, Captain.”